Serving

 Prep

 A popular meaty dish with a bit of chili bite.
-It could also be made with Chicken, in which case it would be Phat Khi Mao Kai.
-Serve with plenty of steamed Jasmine rice.
-I serve with Chili Vinegar Sauce on the side so it can be spiced up a bit more - the Thai chilis around here are sometimes disappointingly mild.
+It is also made with Chicken (Phat Khi Mao Kai).
+I serve with Chili Vinegar Sauce on the side so it can be spiced up a bit more.

 1